Skip to content

 Seattle Roofing Cost Calculator

 Get an instant estimate for your roof replacement.
-Enter your details below to see real Seattle-area pricing.
+Answer five quick questions to see real Seattle-area pricing.

 Use our free roofing cost calculator to estimate the price of a new roof for your Seattle-area home.
-Most homeowners pay $8,000 to $30,000 for a full roof replacement, depending on material and roof complexity.
+Most homeowners pay $10,000 to $40,000 for a full roof replacement, depending on material, size, and roof complexity.

 Estimated Cost Range